LuMiSxh/Anasthasia/README.md

 ## Component Reference

-Full API documentation, design guidelines, and usage examples for all 18 components, stores, transitions, and utility classes are in [COMPONENTS.md](COMPONENTS.md).
+Detailed API documentation, guidelines, and usage examples for all components, stores, and transitions can be found in [COMPONENTS.md](COMPONENTS.md).

 ---